-Inheriting a property through probate can be a helpful gift, but it carries much responsibility at a difficult time.
+Inheriting a property through probate brings responsibility at a difficult time.

 Get professional advice

-For example, if major structural repairs are needed, selling may be the most innovative option unless you can afford a total renovation.
+For example, if major structural repairs are needed, selling may be the best option unless.
+Unless, of course, you can afford a total renovation that brings return on investment (ROI).

 Visualise what’s possible